Nālaṭiyār: Commentaries and translations

 Naladiyar remains the highly praised ancient didactic text in Tamil next only to the Tirukkural.
 Several commentaries have appeared on the text, which includes three ancient commentaries.
 The three ancient commentaries were those by Padumanar, Dharumar (who has also written commentary on the Tirukkural), and an anonymous poet.

-The Nalidiyar was translated into English by G. U. Pope, F. J. Leeper, and Gnanou Diagou.
+The Nalidiyar was translated into English by G. U. Pope, F. J. Leeper, and in French by Gnanou Diagou.
+In 2010, a prose translation was made by S. Krishnaswamy, a professor of law in Chennai.

 Naladiyar was translated into Russian by N. Gordiychuk in 2016.

-Naladiyar was translated into Urdu by H. K. Ghazi, an Indian civil servant.
+Naladiyar was translated into Urdu by H. K. Ghazi, I.A.S., an Indian civil servant.

+In 2022, as part of its Ancient Tamil Classics in Translations series, the Central Institute of Classical Tamil (CICT) in Chennai released its Telugu translation of the Naladiyar.

 Reception

 The Naladiyar is next only to the Tirukkural in fame among the Tamil literary works.
 Along with the Tirukkural, it is one of the first books published in Tamil, when it came to print from palm leaf manuscripts for the first time in 1812.
 There is an old Tamil proverb praising the Nālaṭiyār that says "Nālaṭiyār and the Tirukkural are very good in expressing human thoughts just as the twigs of the banyan and the neem trees are good in maintaining the teeth."